eguneys/celeste-jumping/SPRINGS.md

        return obj
     end

+We define a new `obj` table and extend it with `baseobject` template and given `type` template.
+Next we set the `obj.type` to be the given `type` we will check for it when we do collision detection.

 `merge` is a helper function that merges one table into another, taken from [this comment](https://www.lexaloffle.com/bbs/?pid=51185#p).
 It will overwrite the existing properties.

     function merge(base, extend)